snehathadani/forms-td-start/README.md

 -----

 ● (ngModel) is not a valid syntax.
-But see my (ngModelChange) example belo
+But see my (ngModelChange)

+ngModelGroup groupof all inputs that needs a key Provide a name for the sub-group and it will become the key for the sub-group in the form's full value.

+If you need direct access, export the directive into a local template variable using ngModelGroup (ex: #myGroup="ngModelGroup").